ibm-cloud-docs/openpages/data-security.md

 ## Protecting your sensitive data in {{site.data.keyword.openpages_short}}
 {: #data-encryption}

-You can add a higher level of encryption control to your data at rest (when it is stored) by enabling integration with a key management service.

 The {{site.data.keyword.openpages_short}} service stores personal data, such as a user's email address, first name, and last name, on Amazon Relational Database Service (RDS).
 The data is replicated automatically from the {{site.data.keyword.Bluemix_notm}} account in the IAM service.
 After the data replication, the user can log in to the {{site.data.keyword.openpages_short}} service, and they can view the user selector object fields.

 Credentials and API keys for external integration, such as Watson NLU and Regulatory change feeds, are further encrypted before they are stored to the relational database.